 Then, just start adding your stems and flowers.
 There is no right or wrong way to go about it.

 Just let your little one add as many flowers as they want until they like the look of their vase.

-When you’re all done and waiting for the glue to dry, grab the uppercase letter V page below and add it along with your vase craft to your book.
+When you’re all done and waiting for the glue to dry, grab the uppercase letter V page from the bundle of interactive alphabet pages and add it along with your vase craft to your book.